Texas-Robotics-Academy/markdown/in_person/programming_repetition.md

 - Write a loop that prints every third number starting at 15 and going down to 6 (so 6 is included in the loop).

 {{+}}Tutorial 3.5.1, 3_5_1{{+}}

+{{site.data.alerts.note}}
+PLEASE ASK QUESTIONS about loops!
+High school CS classes typically spend up to a month learning about loops, but y'all are doing it in only one day!
+Kudos to you!
+{{site.data.alerts.end}}

 ## While Loops